abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/hci-eternal-hol2-ex3.md

      ![](media/aksoverview.png)

-## Task 4: Connecting to the Azure Stack HCI AKS
+## Task 4: Connecting to the Azure Local AKS

-1. From your jumpVM, open Powershel and run the following command, using the name of your HCIBox resource group.
+1. From your jumpVM, open Powershell and run the following command, using the name of your HCIBox resource group.

    >Note: Powershell ISE will not work as it may need some inputs while executing the command.